 Analysis of the data presented in table or text format may take significant amount of time.
 For example, it is hard to see trends, how values change through the years, as well as comparing data for different provinces and fish type.
 Another thing which is hard to capture is correlation between price and quantities of a specific types of fish for a certain period.

-The tool itself and it’s implementation will be discussed in Chapter 4, however, it is worth mentioning that it is developed for people who may not be data scientists.
+The tool itself and its implementation will be discussed in Chapter 4; however, it is worth mentioning that it is developed for people who may not be data scientists.
 The main goal is to make it usable for people with average knowledge about computers.
-It also will not require any installation steps, because it is a web application which can be accessible just by typing url in any of the modern browsers.
-Another feature of the tool is that it will allow user to select range, provinces and any fish type from dropdowns, zoom into details etc. This type of UI experience if not available if it is done through Excel charts or Python library PyPlot.
+It also will not require any installation steps, because it is a web application which can be accessible just by typing URL in any of the modern browsers.
+Another feature of the tool is that it will allow user to select range, provinces, and any fish type from dropdowns, zoom into details etc. This type of UI experience if not available if it is done through Excel charts or Python library PyPlot.
 Visualizations in these cases are static and should be re-rendered if some parameters of visualization are changed.
-Also it requires advanced knowledge of Microsoft Excel or programming.
+Also, it requires advanced knowledge of Microsoft Excel or programming.

-Problem Set
+Design requirements for visualization were set based on the informal task abstractions discussed above and literature research (real reports which people use for marine operations from section 3.1).

+Requirement 1.
+Interactivity

+The main difference between existing static reports and this tool is that tool allows user to interact with data before producing visualization (filtering, zooming etc.)

+Requirement 2.
+Data Scaling for Further Analysis

+Tool should allow users to discover patterns, trends, and anomalies (Task 1 and Task 2)

+Requirement 3.
+Summary and Overall Statistics

+Visualizations for Task 3 and Task 4 are designed to show global summarized data.

+Task Abstraction

-Problem 1 Exploring Relationships between Fish Amounts and Price
+Task 1.
+Exploring Relationships for Fish Amount and Price

-This visualization will be a multiline chart with time (years) as horizontal axis and price and quantity on vertical axis.
-For each province there will be color coding defined so correlation between these two values will be easily visible.
-Dropdown with selected fish type will be filtering summary values.
+In section 3.1, we introduced a report [11] shows that charts for the fish amounts and price are relevant for people who work in marine industry.
+This work contains plots for fish amount and prices separately on different figures.
+They also have different visualizations (bar charts, line chart, pie charts) for the prices and tonnage of the fish of specific type.

+Improvement of that report would be placing them on one line chart with two axes to help user see both measurements at the same time.
+This helps to understand correlation between the values and quantities without a need for looking into two different charts (they may be in different scale etc.) or comparing row table data.

-[11]Visualization (combined with external data sources and/or user’s knowledge and experience in the domain) may be used by users for solving range of issues such as listed in chapter 3.1.
+Visualization (combined with external data sources and/or user’s knowledge and experience in the domain) may be used by users for solving range of issues such as listed in chapter 3.1.

-Problem 2 Scatter Plot for Paired Time Series (Fish Amount and Price)[13]
+Task 2.
+Paired Time Series for Fish Amount and Price

+Visualization of the paired time series plays an important role in the marine fishery industry, such as in work related to parrotfish population by Valle and Oxenford [13].
+In this paper there are scatterplots showing relationships between human population size and fish density for selected fish groups across the Caribbean (fig. 3.5.2.1).